Sheaves on the alcoves and modular representations II: (Pre-)Sheaves on

 Fix a base ring $T$.
 Let $\SM$ be a presheaf of $\CZ=\CZ_T$-modules on the topological space $\CA_T$.
 For any open subset $\CJ$ of $\CA_T$ we write $\SM{(\CJ)}$ for the $\CZ$-module of sections of $\SM$ over $\CJ$.
 We often write $\Gamma(\SM)$ for the space $\SM(\CA)$ of global sections of $\SM$.
 For an inclusion $\CJ^\prime\subset\CJ$ denote by $r_{\CJ}^{\CJ^\prime}\colon \SM(\CJ)\to\SM{(\CJ^\prime)}$ the restriction homomorphism.
 Most often we write $m|_{\CJ^\prime}$ instead of $r_\CJ^{\CJ^\prime}(m)$.
 If the base ring $T$ is graded, so is the $T$-algebra $\CZ$, and then we assume that all local sections are graded.
 If $\SM$ is such a presheaf, we obtain, for $n\in\DZ$, the shifted presheaf $\SM[n]$ by applying the shift $(\cdot)[n]$ to all local sections.

-\begin{definition} Let $\SM$ be a presheaf of $\CZ$-modules on $\CA_T$. \begin{enumerate}\item We say that $\SM$ is {\em finitary} if $\SM(\emptyset)=0$ and if there exists a finite subset $\CT$ of $\CA$ such that for any $T$-open subset $\CJ$ the restriction $\SM(\CJ)\to\SM((\CJ\cap \CT)_{\preceq_T})$ is an isomorphism. \item We say that $\SM$ is {\em root torsion free} if any $\CZ$-module of local sectio ns is root torsion free. \item We say that $\SM$ is {\em root reflexive} if any $\CZ$-module of local section is root reflexive.\end{enumerate} \end{definition}
+\begin{definition} Let $\SM$ be a presheaf of $\CZ$-modules on $\CA_T$. \begin{enumerate}\item We say that $\SM$ is {\em finitary} if $\SM(\emptyset)=0$ and if there exists a finite subset $\CT$ of $\CA$ such that for any $T$-open subset $\CJ$ the restriction $\SM(\CJ)\to\SM((\CJ\cap \CT)_{\preceq_T})$ is an isomorphism. \item We say that $\SM$ is {\em root torsion free} if any $\CZ$-module of local sections is root torsion free. \item We say that $\SM$ is {\em root reflexive} if any $\CZ$-module of local sections is root reflexive.\end{enumerate} \end{definition}